kubesphere/website/content/en/docs/cluster-administration/cluster-status-monitoring.md

     ![Service Components Status](/images/docs/cluster-administration/cluster-status-monitoring/service-components-status.png)

-    {{< notice tip >}}
-Components marked in orange may turn to green after a period of time, the reasons of which may be different, such as image pulling retries or pod recreations.
+    {{< notice tip >}}Components marked in orange may turn to green after a period of time, the reasons of which may be different, such as image pulling retries or pod recreations.
 You can click the component to see its service details.
 {{</ notice >}}

 ### Cluster resources usage